xzel23/utility/README.md

 ## Changes

+### 18.7.0

+- BREAKING: This version has some breaking changes to the Font classes:
+  - The font classes now have a `families` Attribute of type `List<String>` instead of a single `family` attribute of type `String`.
+This was necessary to support alternative font families (like in CSS).
+  - new method Font.getType() returns either `FontType.MONOSPACED` or `FontType.Proportional`.
+  - `Style.FONT_TYPE` was replaced by `Style.FONT_CLASS` and `Style.FONT_FAMILY`
+  - added assertions to check for valid attribute types
+- Changes to the FontUtil implementations; if a JavaFX or AWT font is requested, the different families are tested for availability on the system and th first available one is used to instantiate the platform font.
+You can add one of "serif", "sans-serif", and "monospaced" at the end of the family list (these are always available) to make sure a matching fallback font is selected.

 ### 18.6.0

 This version is all about reducing memory consumption.
 The new classes are used internally by RichText and